RomainLanz/slynova.io/content/blog/create-a-simple-cache-system/index.md

 console.log('Listening on port 8080')
 ```

-Open your browser and hit `localhost:8080` the request will takes ~1 second to display `Hello World`.
-Then, if you refresh the page it should be instant because we never reach the slow code.
+Open your browser and hit `localhost:8080` the request will take ~1 second to display `Hello World`.
+Then, if you refresh the page, it should be instant because we never reach the slow code.

-When we decompose this code, here's what happen:
+When we decompose this code, here's what happens:

 1. We create our cache (`cache`);
 2. We create a Node server listening on port 8080;